hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/250925897v1-roleconflictbench-a-benchmark-of-role-conflict-scenarios-for-evaluat.md

 ---
 layout: default
-title: RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity
+title: "RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity"
 ---

 # RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity